ChristophKnabe/http4s-zio-sttp/src/main/scala/http4s_zio_sttp/README.md

 # ZIO with http4s and doobie

+This is an example of calling a web service by STTP from an http4s web service.

+ZIO is used as the glue effects library in order to make http4s and STTP collaborate.
-This example is about how to use ZIO with http4s and doobie that are using cats-effect.
-ZIO has a separate module called: `zio-interop-cats` which contains instances for the Cats Effect library, and allows you to use ZIO with any libraries that rely on Cats Effect like in our case Http4s and Doobie.
+As http4s and STTP that are using `cats-effect`, ZIO has a separate module called: `zio-interop-cats` which contains instances for the Cats Effect library, and allows you to use ZIO with any libraries that rely on Cats Effect like in our case http4s and STTP.

 The example that is built in this package is a simple application that enable us to create/read/delete a user in Database via HTTP calls: